kiran-sumant/ObsidianKM/Academic/Academic notes/Ultra-sensitive platelet proteome maps the O-glycosylation landscape and charts the response to thrombin dosage.md

 # Details/Quotes

+Applies:
+- Proteomics
+- Glycomics

+Uses:
+- LC-MS/MS
+- Unbiased **open** PTM search
+- PGC-LC-MS/MS for O-glycome profiling

+Specifically looked at top-down proteomics for PTM search/ sequencing.

+Analysed using R, plotted using Tableau

 > Analysis of how the platelet proteome is altered in disease states such as type II diabetes, where platelets are known to be hyperactivated64 , should prove fruitful to detect new mechanisms of platelet dysfunction
 [[Ultra-sensitive platelet proteome maps the O-glycosylation landscape.pdf#page=9&selection=2,69,7,72|Quote on application of research]]